 Today, I was greeted with a message stating that a new version of ghost is available.
 Since this site is ran with Docker, upgrading Ghost is super simple.
-Without getting into more complex subjects such as Dockerfiles or Docker Compose, (which you will most definitely want to get familiar with if you get serious with containers) lets go through how to manually upgrading ghost using the office ghost image.
+Without getting into more complex subjects such as Dockerfiles or Docker Compose, (which you will most definitely want to get familiar with if you get serious with containers) lets go through how to manually upgrade ghost using the official ghost image.

 This website is ran with two containers.
 One is Caddy, which acts as a webserver/ssl cert generator.
 The other is Ghost.
 In this post I'll disuss how I go about backing up and upgrading my Ghost container.

 First, we should backup our data in case anything goes wrong.
 If you host your sites on AWS or Digital Ocean, I suggest making an image snapshot of your instance.
 You can also tar up your data and download it locally.

 Log in to the admin panel and navigate to the labs section.
 Once you are there, just click on the export button and export your data locally on your machine.